-These designs will be submitted to the Washington State Department of Health (DOH) for review and approval.
+The designs has be submitted to the Washington State Department of Health (DOH) for review and approval.
 Once, DOH has approved the designs the projects will go out to bid.
-There currently isn't a date of completion on these projects.
+DOH approved the project, next steps will be to finish permitting with Mason County and go out to bid.
 Funding was approved for the \$2.1 million project; half of this loan will be 50% loan forgiveness.
-The other 50% is low interest loan this cost will not be passed on to you our rate payers.
-Your current base charge will help pay for the funding.
-The new reservoir and building for the booster station and treatment will go in the location of the tennis/basketball court.
+The other 50% is low interest loan, this cost will not be impact your current monthly water bill.
+Your current base charge will help pay for the funding The new reservoir and building for the booster station and treatment will go in the location of all services are metered.
+The system is approved the tennis/basketball court.